 Office of the Chief Information Officer

-The Office of the Chief Information Officer (OCIO) serves as the principal advisor to the Secretary of Transportation on matters involving information and technology.
-The OCIO oversees the Department of Transportation’s (DOT) IT $3.5 billion annual portfolio.
-Under the Federal Information Technology Acquisition Reform Act (FITARA), the DOT CIO is responsible for all IT planning, budgeting, acquisition, implementation and operations in the Department.
-The OCIO focuses on ensuring IT projects and investments are planned, administered, completed and delivered in a standardized manner across the Department.
+Under the Federal Information Technology Acquisition Reform Act (FITARA), the DOT CIO is responsible for all IT planning, budgeting, acquisition, implementation, and operations in the Department.
+Under the Foundations for Evidence-Based Policymaking Act and the Geospatial Data Act, the DOT CIO is responsible for lifecycle data management and coordinating across the Department to ensure data are well managed to support the DOT’s mission and operations.
+OCIO focuses on ensuring IT projects and investments are well planned, administered, and delivered in a standardized manner across the Department.